 MAC learning enables network connectivity for multiple MAC addresses behind a single vNIC.
 MAC learning is useful for distributing workloads in large OpenStack deployments.

-MAC learning in VMware Integrated OpenStack is implemented differently for NSX-T and NSX-V deployments.
+MAC learning in VMware Integrated OpenStack is implemented differently for NSX-T Data Center and NSX Data Center for vSphere deployments.

-For NSX-T deployments, MAC learning in VMware Integrated OpenStack is provided by NSX-T MAC learning.
-For more information, see Understanding MAC Management Switching Profile in the NSX-T Administration Guide for your version of NSX-T.
+For NSX-T Data Center deployments, MAC learning in VMware Integrated OpenStack is provided by NSX-T Data Center MAC learning.
+For more information, see Understanding MAC Management Switching Profile in the NSX-T Administration Guide.

-For NSX-V deployments, MAC learning in VMware Integrated OpenStack is implemented by enabling forged transmit and promiscuous mode.
+For NSX Data Center for vSphere deployments, MAC learning in VMware Integrated OpenStack is implemented by enabling forged transmit and promiscuous mode.
 The guest must request promiscuous mode.